frootlab/rian/docs/glossary.rst

 .. glossary::

     Discrepancy
-        A *measure of discrepancy* is a binary function in a space of random variables, that induces a semi-metric to the underlying random variables. [#discrepancy]_ In regression analysis discrepancies are used to assess the accuracy of a predictor by quantifying the expected deviation between observed and predicted realizations.
-        By minimizing the discrepancy, it serves as an objective function for parameter and model selection.
+        A *discrepancy* is a binary function in a space of random variables, that induces a semi-metric to the underlying space. [#discrepancy]_ In regression analysis discrepancies are used to assess the accuracy of a predictor, by quantifying the expected deviation between observed and predicted realizations.
+By minimizing a discrepancy with respect to parameters, it serves as an objective function for parameter and model selection.

     Sum of Absolute Differences
         The *Sum of Absolute Differences* (SAD) is a measure of